Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 There are several ways of configuring maximum bandwidth (MAX_BW):

-1. MAXBW mode: Set the value explicitly.
+1. MAXBW_SET mode: Set the value explicitly.

    The recommended default value is 1 Gbps.
 The default value is set only for live streaming.